lzptr/VS_Code_ROS/README.md

     globally for every package.
 Meaning one launch.json and one task.json for everything.
     This is the most common approach seen on the web.
-2) Use the multi-root option VS Code provides to manage each ROS package as a single project and provide individual build, debug and other run tasks that are common to this folder.
+2) Use the multi-root option VS Code provides to manage each ROS package as a single project and provide individual build, debug and other run tasks that are common on a package level.
     You can then add each ROS package folder to your workspace (each with it's individual configurations) and VS Code will find all your launch.json and task.json files.
-    When you seach for a launch or a build configuration, VS Code will add the name of the ROS package folder to your label as a suffix, so you can find the configuration based on the package name.
+    When you search for a launch or a build configuration, VS Code will add the name of the ROS package folder to your label as a suffix, so you can find the configuration based on the package name.
     I personally like this approach more, because of the nice clean separation of build and debugging tasks between my packages and because this essentially make every ROS package self contained.
     If I want to focus on a single package, I only have to start a new VS Code window and add the package to my workspace and I can start building, debugging and coding without any noise from different folders.

-But first let's try the first approach, since it is easier to start with.
+But first let's try the first approach and build/debug a package from a centralized configuration, since it is easier to start with.

 Start a VS Code instance, open the catkin_ws workspace folder and go to "File>Save Workspace As" and save the workspace file in your catkin root.
 This should add the {workspaceName}.code-workspace file and a .vscode folder to your catkin_ws root folder.
-You should now have the following folder structure:
+You should now have the following (or a similar) folder structure:
 ```
 ~/catkin_ws
     .vscode/